2026 04 28 Thumbnail

 Rationale — If your allocation was confirmed, two days remain on the claim window — call your retailer today.
 Unclaimed bottles do not carry over to May 18 stock.
 Non-confirmed submitters: May 18 is the last at-MSRP opportunity; prior Blade and Bow releases cleared at major accounts within 24 to 72 hours.
 Secondary is already staging above $420 on confirmed units.
 Do not pay that premium when the May 18 shelf window exists.

 The full AWIB covers 5 active Hunt entries this window with complete palate direction, rationale, and the Hunt Intelligence Note.
-See them all on Patreon →
+See them all in The Brief →

 Why Your NDP Bourbon Didn’t Get Cheaper When Bulk Prices Dropped